 - Alice Adams – earned her a second Oscar nomination

 By the late 1930s, her acting career had started to decline, and she was once even labelled as ‘toxic for the box office’ along with people like Fred Astaire and Marlene Dietrich.
-A string of forgettable films was not helped by her dismissiveness towards other female actresses and reluctance to sign autographs or give interviews.
-She always retained a certain reluctance to give interviews to the press until her later life.
-She was nearly cast in the Oscar Winning film – Gone with the Wind.
-But, she wasn’t keen and the role was giving to Vivien Leigh.
+In addition to a string of forgettable films, she also displayed dismissiveness towards other female actresses and had a reluctance to sign autographs or give interviews.
+She always retained a reluctance to give interviews to the press until she was much older.
+Hepburn nearly gained a prominent role in the Oscar Winning film – Gone with the Wind.
+But, she wasn’t keen, and the role was giving to Vivien Leigh.

 After the war, Hepburn’s career picked up.
-She gained an Oscar nomination in 1951 for her portrayal of a stern missionary in the film – African Queen.
-She starred alongside Humphrey Bogart.
-The film was a great success, though she ended up becoming quiet ill with dysentery and malaria due to the water.
-She later wrote about this difficult experience.
+She gained an Oscar nomination in 1951 for her portrayal of a stern missionary in the film – African Queen – starring alongside Humphrey Bogart.
+The film was a great success, though she ended up becoming quite ill with dysentery and malaria due to the water.
+She later wrote about this challenging experience.